 Postpartum Education for Parents (PEP) was founded in Santa Barbara, California, in 1977 by four local mothers.
 As they leaned on one another for support during the transition to life with a new family, they knew they had something special, and that the larger community of Santa Barbara could benefit from this kind of peer support.
 And so, backed by a grant of $500 from the American Association of University Women (AAUW), PEP was born.

-Our mission is to ease the adjustment of the developing family after the arrival of an infant.
+Our mission is to support growing families in the Santa Barbara area with opportunities for education, encouragement, and social engagement in a way that is non‐judgmental, inclusive, and community‐based.
 Whether this is your first baby or your third, there is always a period of transition when a new family member is born.
 By meeting other people going through the same stage of parenting at the same time, an undeniable bond is formed.
 We have PEP Groups that continue to meet on a weekly basis for years and years, even through second generations!
 We’re thrilled when we see friendships form that last a lifetime.

 Our dedicated group of trained volunteers are passionate about serving Santa Barbara’s community of new families.
 We are proud to offer the majority of PEP’s services free of charge, and to be recommended by many local professional organizations.
 If you would like to find out more about the many wonderful services that PEP offers, please explore our website or feel free to call our Warmline with questions.

 All the best,